Home > Our Work > Committees

 Meets the third Monday of each month at 6:30 pm.

-A combination of the former Neighborhood involvement and Environment & Parks committees, NSVC works on a wide range of community-building and engagement projects in our neighborhoods.
-The committee prioritizes community building, renter engagement, quality of life issues, promotes neighborhood inclusion through meetings and events, and provides and exchanges information to ensure a healthy and vibrant neighborhood.
+A combination of the former Neighborhood Involvement and Environment & Parks committees, NSVC works on a wide range of community-building and engagement projects in our neighborhoods.
+The committee prioritizes community building, quality of life issues, promotes neighborhood inclusion through meetings and events, and provides and exchanges information to ensure a healthy and vibrant neighborhood.

-Meets on the fourth Monday of each month at 6:30 pm.
+Meets on the third Tuesday of each month at 6:30 pm.

 The Transportation Committee advocates for the transportation objectives outlined in the Union Park Community Plan.
 The Committee addresses roadway design, public transit, bicycle and pedestrian access and infrastructure, traffic safety, community livability and other topics.